cenkyelok/cenkyelok/README.md

 </h1>

 <h1><b># 💫 About Me: </h1><b>
-<br>Hello!
+<br><i>Hello!
 I am currently pursuing my education as a Full Stack Developer with a strong passion for UI/UX Design.
-My journey in software development has allowed me to blend my technical skills with my creative design abilities, enabling me to create comprehensive and user-friendly applications.
+My journey in software development has allowed me to blend my technical skills with my creative design abilities, enabling me to create comprehensive and user-friendly applications.</i>

 <br><br><h1><b>Projects</b><br></h1>Vasiyetim<br><i>One of my notable projects is Vasiyetim, a mobile will application designed to help users manage and document their last wishes in a secure and organized manner.
 This project highlights my ability to integrate full stack development practices with intuitive UI/UX design, ensuring a seamless user experience.</i>